Fire Restriction and Ban

 Fire Ban

-A Fire ban prohibits all open fires, including campfires in campgrounds, and back yard fire pits (including charcoal briquettes).
+A Fire ban prohibits all open burning, including industrial and agricultural-based fires, campfires in campgrounds, and backyard fire pits (including charcoal briquettes).

 Under a fire ban, portable propane fire pits, gas or propane stoves, and barbecues designed for cooking or heating are allowed.
 All open-air fire permits remain suspended and no new fire permits will be issued.